Conveying quick value

 Narrowing solutions

 Initially, I suggested adding a microsurvey to personalize onboarding based on user goals.
-It would have been powerful for tailoring experiences, but when checking in with engineers, they revealed it would ultimately too complex for a quick fix.
+It would have been powerful for tailoring experiences, but when checking in with engineers, they revealed it would ultimately be too complex for a quick fix.

 ❌ Did not pursue.

-Onboarding Checklist
+Onboarding checklist

 I pitched a focused onboarding checklist: short, actionable, and motivational.